pabloazurduy/pabloazurduy.github.io/_posts/2023-11-05-relaxation.md

 ![my life](expectations.png){: h='300'}

-However, reality will hit you, usually using a phrase like: `solver finished, model status: unfeasible`.
-Yes, mathematical models are not ready for unreal expectations.
+However, reality will hit you in the form of a: `solver finished, model status: unfeasible`.
+Yes, mathematical models can't solve unreal expectations.
 It would be handful not to add all the constraints like rules written in stone, but maybe there's a way to find "the best possible solution" that breaks the fewer constraints as possible, and just on the amount that is needed.

 ## The "easy-to-implement" solutions